HOME:

 R. Biniek, MD, P. Hanfland, MD and T. Klockgether, MD

-(Drs.
+Neurology (Drs.
 Pohl and Klockgether), Transfusion Medicine (Drs.
-Pohl, Harbrecht,

-and Hanfland) and Pathology (Dr. Theuerkauf), Rheinische Friedrich Wilhelms
+Pohl, Harbrecht, and Hanfland) and Pathology (Dr. Theuerkauf), Rheinische

-(Dr. Greinacher), Ernst Moritz Arndt Universität Greifswald; and
+and Transfusion Medicine (Dr. Greinacher), Ernst Moritz Arndt Universität

-the Rheinische Landesklinik Bonn (Dr. Biniek), Bonn, Germany.
+Greifswald; and the Rheinische Landesklinik Bonn (Dr. Biniek), Bonn,

 of Bonn, Sigmund-Freud-Straße, D-53105 Bonn, Germany; e-mail: